hashicorp/nomad/e2e/terraform/README.md

 has been configured elsewhere and that you have the ability to `AssumeRole` into the AWS account.

+If you're trying to provision the cluster from macOS on Apple Silicon hardware, you will also need Nomad Linux binaries for x86_64 architecture.
+Since it's currently impossible to cross-compile Nomad for Linux on macOS, you need to grab a Nomad binary from [releases page](https://releases.hashicorp.com/nomad/) and put it in `../pkg/linux_amd64` directory before running Terraform.

 Configure the following environment variables.
 For HashiCorp Nomad developers, this configuration can be found in 1Pass in the Nomad team's vault under `nomad-e2e`.